-Here we shall prove Theorems \ref{PDE1} and \ref{PDE2}.
+Here we prove Theorems \ref{PDE1} and \ref{PDE2}.
 The constructed algorithms involve technical error estimates with parameters depending on these estimates.
 In the construction of the algorithms, our strategy will be to reduce the problem to one handled by the proofs in \S \ref{pf_unb_gr}.
-In order to do so, we must first select a suitable basis and then compute matrix values.
-Recall that our aim is to compute the spectrum and pseudospectrum from the information given to us regarding the functions $a_k$ and $\tilde{a}_k$, with the information we can evaluate made precise by the mappings $\Xi_j^1$, $\Xi_j^2$, $\Xi_j^3$ and $\Xi_j^4$.
-We will start by constructing the algorithms used for the positive results in Theorems \ref{PDE1} and \ref{PDE2} and then prove the lower bounds.
+To do so, we must first select a suitable basis and then compute matrix values.
+Recall that we aim to compute the spectrum and pseudospectrum from the information given to us regarding the coefficient functions $a_k$ and $\tilde{a}_k$, with the information we can evaluate made precise by the mappings $\Xi_j^1$, $\Xi_j^2$, $\Xi_j^3$ and $\Xi_j^4$.
+We start by constructing the algorithms used for the positive results in Theorems \ref{PDE1} and \ref{PDE2}, and then prove the lower bounds.